mpetruzelli/galaxy_test/README.md

 ```

-Actual result will be several files missing the string 'galaxy_test' from the file names.
+Actual result will be several files missing the string `galaxy_test` from the file names.